bball07/User-Guides/AI-Ethics-&-Responsible-Use-Guide.md

 ## Building Responsible AI Systems

-Developing ethical AI is not a one-time step — it’s a continuous process that includes:
+Developing ethical AI is not a one-time step; it’s a continuous process that includes:

 1. **Bias Auditing**
    - Evaluate training data for representation gaps or stereotypes.